The rhythmic beat of the music. The curvature of her hands and body movement. Art and precision. This is the essence of Flamenco dance.

 A Sunny Day in Spain

 In our recent travels to Spain, my family and I started the day in Seville by walking to Metrosol Parasol.
 At the rooftop café, I sipped sangria while my husband had una cerveza (a beer) and the kids enjoyed the view.
 We ate a hearty lunch of tortilla española and paella around 2pm.
-We proceeded to Plaza de España, a beautiful tribute to the culturally rich cities throughout Spain.
+We then proceeded to Plaza de España, a beautiful tribute to the culturally rich cities throughout Spain.
 Off in the distance, we heard music and noticed a small flamenco group performing.
 Two ladies were dressed in their traditional flamenco garb, supported by two male musicians.
 The petite older woman took the stage and interpreted the music beautifully.
 The movements of the taller, younger dancer that followed her were equally impressive.

 Qualitative and Quantitative